vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_chores.md

 <img src="images_chores/chores_frames.png" alt="Chores final result" width="400px">

 * The top left card show the open **weekly** chores with their toggle to mark them as completed.\
-This use the filter which contains entity ID `chore_r_` and have state `off`.
+This uses the filter which contains entity ID `chore_r_` and have state `off`.
 * The bottom left card show the icons and text for the completed chores in a compact presentation.
-When you click on one of them they move back to the open chores list.
+When you click on one of them, they move back to the open chores list.

-The periodic chores works a bit different.
-I only show the chores which has been changed in the last two days.
-Before the weekend starts you must toggle the chores you want to do.
+The periodic chores work a bit different.
+I only show the chores that have been changed in the last two days.
+Before the weekend starts, you must toggle the chores you want to do.
 Now only these will show up in the list and the rest is still hidden.

 * The top right card show the open **periodic** chores with their toggle to mark them as completed.\
-  This use the filter which contains entity ID `chore_x_` and have state `off` AND changed in the last 2 days.
+  This uses the filter which contains entity ID `chore_x_` and have state `off` AND changed in the last 2 days.

 ---

 ## Final dashboard code

-> You also need to install the [auto-entities](https://github.com/thomasloven/lovelace-auto-entities) lovelace custom element via HACS to create this dashboard.
+> You also need to install the [auto-entities](https://github.com/thomasloven/lovelace-auto-entities) dashboard custom element via HACS to create this dashboard.

 This is all the YAML code you need in your horizontal stack card.\
 It contains the layout and the four cards.